Spring 2008 Fellows

 In May 2013 Jonas is graduating from the Regenerative Design and Nature Awareness Program at the Regenerative Design Institute in Bolinas, CA, where he studied tracking, bird language, cultural repair, and wild food processing for 9 months.
 He is also launching a bean to bar chocolate company called Ka'wow Chocolate, and is preparing to share a monologue reflecting on his experiences as a survivor of suicide.

-Noorain completed her JD at Yale University.
-She received her BA from Rice University and her MPhil in migration studies at Oxford University, where she was a Rhodes Scholar.
+She completed her JD at Yale University.
+Noorain received her BA from Rice University and her MPhil in migration studies at Oxford University, where she was a Rhodes Scholar.
 She also studied at the American University in Cairo.

 Noorain’s academic research has focused on the experiences of wearing hijab in diaspora communities.
-Noorain has worked on editing the Beijing +10 goals on behalf of Pakistan at a women’s rights NGO in Karachi, on advocacy for the uninsured in Texas at the Baker Institute of Public Policy, and on organizing youth activists at Amnesty International USA.
-While on the public policy and government affairs team at Google Inc., Noorain also developed the company’s modeling tool to assess geopolitical risk.
-At Yale, Noorain is a Knight Law & Media Scholar and has worked on the Balancing Civil Liberties and National Security after September 11 Clinic and the Media Freedom and Information Access Clinic.
+Noorain has worked on editing the Beijing +10 goals on behalf of Pakistan at a women’s rights NGO in Karachi, on advocacy for the uninsured in Texas, on free speech and censorship at Google, and on organizing youth activists at Amnesty International USA.
+At Yale, Noorain was a Knight Law & Media Scholar and was a member of the Balancing Civil Liberties and National Security after September 11 Clinic and the Media Freedom and Information Access Clinic.
 She is the recipient of a grant from the Oscar M. Ruebhausen fund to support research on American Muslims and the Legal Profession after 9/11.

-Noorain is currently the co-Editor-in-Chief of the Yale Journal of Law & Technology and she previously chaired Yale Law Women.
-An active Girl Scout volunteer, she also serves on the boards of Ms. JD and the American Association of Rhodes Scholars.
-Noorain hosts a radio show on WYBC AM New Haven and contributes to Jezebel.com.
+Noorain served as the co-Editor-in-Chief of the Yale Journal of Law & Technology and she chaired Yale Law Women.
+An active Girl Scout volunteer, she also serves on the boards of Ms. JD and the Association of American Rhodes Scholars.
+Noorain hosted a radio show on WYBC AM New Haven and contributed to the blog Jezebel.
 She has traveled abroad with the U.S. State Department to speak about Islam in the U.S. and has worked at Goldman Sachs and the Department of Justice.
 She was previously a corporate associate at Wachtell, Lipton, Rosen & Katz.
 Noorain appeared on the 2014 Forbes “30 Under 30” List for Law & Policy and received the Pro Bono Publico Award from the Legal Aid Society.